ChamiLamelas/Music_Tab_Project/README.md

 * You cannot have extra text in the middle of string lines.
 This was discussed previously in the section [Creating String Lines](#creating-string-lines).
 * If you set HAS_EXTRA to "false" and there is extra text in the input file, then errors could occur in the file reading.
+* If you set HAS_EXTRA to "false" and TIMING_SUPPLIED to "false" when there is timing information in an input file, an error will most likely occur as this is a special case of the previous note.
+That is, the timing lines are treated as "extra text" by the program.
 * Lines that are made up entirely of whitespace do not count as "extra" text.
 * There *cannot* be extra text in timing lines.
 That is, text that does not appear in the timing legend (see section [Creating a Timing Legend](#creating-a-timing-legend)).
 * However, extra text may appear in between timing and string lines.